How Does a Humidifier Work To Control Humidity

 Is a humidifier ideal for hot places?

 The answer to this question is an emphatic yes.
 However, you will first need to understand how a cool air humidifier Functions.
 This knowledge you will get once you ask, ‘how does a humidifier work.
 There may be very low humidity levels in hot and dry places, and more so in dry climates.
-This may also occur in houses where there is artificial heating of the rooms as a result of low temperatures.
+This may also occur in houses where there is Artificial heating of room with a pellet stove or heater or fireplace as a result of low temperatures.
 When the temperatures are very low and it is cold outside, something that is often experienced during winter, then indoor air must be heated to keep occupants warm and because of this the humidity may fall to around 15%.
 Low humidity is not only injurious to animate beings but also to inanimate things.

 For example, due to low humidity you may experience cases that include cracking of pieces of wooden furniture, shrinking and loosening of joints.
 Papers, books and some artworks made of wood may shrink in the process and become weak.
 During severe cases of low humidity, electricity may become a problem leading to power outages which comes as a result of semiconductor devices becoming easily damaged with dust and particles which stick to surfaces that are electrically charged.